 On day 6 we begin our trek.
 Spread over four days, the spectacular 44km Inca Trail Trek crosses three stunning high passes and encounters many ancient archaeological sites, culminating at the citadel of Machu Picchu.
 There are few treks in the world that combine natural beauty, history and mystery with such an awe-inspiring final destination.
 The trek begins after a short bus journey and the first day is a relatively easy 4½ hour 13 kilometre walk.
 The following day is the biggest challenge as we reach the highest pass at Warmiwañusca (4,200 metres) which translates to “Dead Woman's Pass”!
 You will cover approximately 9kms in about 5-7 hours and after the high pass it's all down hill as the trail winds its way along old Inca stairs to our campsite.
 On the third day of our trek we pass the ruins of Runkurakay, Sayacmarca and Phuyupatamarca, walking approximately 15 kilometres in seven hours.

-For information on the Lares Trek including what meals are included see the Trip Notes.
+If the Inca Trail is not available there is the option to join the Day Trek to Machu Picchu, for further information please see the Trip Notes.
 If you are not participating in either trek then you will visit Machu Picchu by train and have plenty of free time to enjoy the activities available in and around Cuzco.
 Meals are not provided during the time spent in Cuzco.

 Overnight: Inca Trail (camping) | Breakfast x 3, Lunch x 3, Dinner x 3